kitchensjn/kitchensjn.github.io/blog/_posts/2022-09-13-why-are-there-so-many-gene-trees.md

 title: "Why Are There So Many Gene Trees?"
 date: "September 13, 2022"
 skills: [Genetics, R]
-desc: Phenology, in its simplest definition, is the study of nature's calendar.
-It seeks to answer questions such as "what signals tell birds that it is time to migrate south for the winter?", "why spring cold snaps can ruin a year's crop yield?", and most importantly, "how accurate have Punxsutawney Phil's predictions been over the years?".
+desc: In evolutionary biology, we often think about the phylogeny of a group, the underlying relationships between the samples.
+When the comparison is of species (particularly those that are distantly related), it is common for these relationships to be relatively well-defined, allowing researchers to represent the shared history as a single phylogenetic tree of life.
 thumbnail: "/assets/blog/why-are-there-so-many-gene-trees/coalescent_plot_1.png"
 ---